COVID-19 Impacts On SAT, ACT, Admissions, and School Closures

-Many K-12 schools across the country have closed for the remainder 2019-2020 school year due to the COVID-19 outbreak.
-Some schools have also announced plans for the 2021-2021 year.
+Many K-12 schools across the country are operating remotely or on a hybrid schedule due to the COVID-19 outbreak.
 Each school district will be handling future closures in their own way based on recommendations made by their state government.
 Use this resource to see how your school and schools in your area have been affected.

 If you have any questions, the FieldLevel team is here to help you and support you.
 If there’s anything we can do, please contact us in one of the following ways: